OpenTermsArchive/docs/content/terms/explanation/technical-upgrades.md

 - Re-extracts using updated code
 - Creates a new version marked as a technical upgrade if output differs

-### Special cases

-**No existing version:** For terms that have never been tracked before, the technical upgrade is skipped because there is no existing version to upgrade.

-**Missing snapshots:** Technical upgrades cannot extract content without snapshots.
-If a source document has no snapshot, no version can be created.
-However, for combined terms, if you add a new source document to the declaration, technical upgrades will fetch and record snapshots only for these newly added documents, then combine them with existing snapshots to create the upgraded version.

 ## Technical upgrade markers

 Versions created during technical upgrades are marked with: